kyaroch/2012_and_2016_presidential_election_results_by_county/README.md

 did not happen.
 For this reason, I won't be adding states to this table until they certify their results.

-As of November 30, 2016, certified results for the following states (plus DC) have been compiled: AL, AR, CT, DE, FL, GA, HI, KS, KY, LA, MI, MN, ND, NH, NM, NV, OH, OK, RI, SC, TX, UT, VT, VA, WY
+As of December 2, 2016, certified results for the following states (plus DC) have been compiled: AL, AR, CT, DE, FL, GA, HI, KS, KY, LA, MI, MN, ND, NH, NM, NV, OH, OK, RI, SC, TX, UT, VT, VA, WY

-Results for the following states are available, but have not been compiled: AK, MA
+Results for the following states have been certified, but have not been compiled: AK, MA

 The `maps` directory contains some SVG maps created in QGIS, which I will also update.